 BNP Paribas Open: Andy Murray loses first set before easing past Evgeny Donskoy

-Andy Murray came back from a set down to claim a 5-7 6-2 6-2 victory over Russia's Evgeny Donskoy in the second round of the BNP Paribas Open.
+Andy Murray came back from a set down to claim a 5-7 6-2 6-2 victory over Evgeny Donskoy at the BNP Paribas Open.

 The British No 1, playing for the first time since the Australian Open, made a sluggish start at Indian Wells, losing the first set despite fighting back from 5-1 down to level terms.